Foreign Jobs

 • Age requirement: at least 21 years old.

-• proficiency in the language of English.
+• Proficiency in the language of English.

-• familiarity with network systems and front office software, such as ASSD, Fidelio, and SIHOT.
+• Familiarity with network systems and front office software, such as ASSD, Fidelio, and SIHOT.

 • The work visa requires all of the documentation.